bjvanderweij/dflock/README.md

 # Dflock

-Dflock is a lightweight tool that automates the tedious parts of *diff stacking* on platforms that use branch-based *change requests* (pull requests in Github and merge requests in Gitlab).
+Dflock is a lightweight tool that automates the tedious parts of *diff stacking* on platforms that use branch-based *change requests* (pull requests in GitHub and merge requests in GitLab).

 In a nutshell:

 * dflock supports a workflow in which you commit all your work to a single branch;
-* you periodically select which commits you want to submit for review to be integrated in the upstream;
+* you periodically select which commits you want to submit for review to be integrated into the upstream;
 * dflock creates the branches required to submit (stacked or independent) change requests for you.

-Dflock aims to be minimalist: you interact with it via a CLI and by editing a **plain-text plan** and dflock does not store any information apart from the branches it creates.
+Dflock aims to be minimalist: you interact with it via a CLI and by editing a **plain-text plan**, and dflock does not store any information apart from the branches it creates.

-There's no need to convince your collaborators to change their workflows: dflock slots into conventional merge- or pull-request-based workflows on Gitlab and Github.
+There's no need to convince your collaborators to change their workflows: dflock slots into conventional merge- or pull-request-based workflows on GitLab and GitHub.

-You can use dflock to [created stacked merge requests in Gitlab](#stacked-merge-requests-on-gitlab).
+You can use dflock to [create stacked merge requests in GitLab](#stacked-merge-requests-on-gitlab).
-At the time of writing, Github pull requests behave in a way that makes [stacking them complicated](#stacked-pull-requests-on-github).
+At the time of writing, GitHub pull requests behave in a way that makes [stacking them complicated](#stacked-pull-requests-on-github).

 ## Who is it for?

-Developers who want to stack change requests, are comfortable editing git history, and are enthusiastic about using text editors as a user interface.
+Developers who want to stack change requests, are comfortable editing Git history, and enjoy using text editors as a user interface.

 ## How do I install it?

-Dflock is on PyPi so you can install it with pip.
+Dflock is available on **PyPi**, so you can install it with pip.

 ```
 pip install dflock